€16,00

 The indicated dimensions (11-15 mm) are approximate as each piece is freeform and not calibrated.
 Nr.1 is the largest (approx. 15×9 mm), nr.3 and nr.4 are the smallest (approx. 11-12 mm).
 As these are unique pieces, exact measurements may vary by ±1-2 mm from the reference.

-With a hardness of 7–7.5 Mohs, these cabochons are suitable for regular jewelry wear.
-We recommend a bezel setting for daily wear in rings, as it protects the edges.
+With a hardness of 7–7.5 Mohs, these cabochons are suitable for regular use in jewelry.
+We recommend a bezel setting for everyday use in rings, as it protects the edges.
 For pendants and earrings, any type of setting is suitable.

-The tourmaline needles are distributed within the quartz, not just on the surface.
-The brilliant polish and semi-transparency of the milky quartz allow the inclusions to be seen at different depths.
-Rotating the piece under direct light reveals the different layers of inclusions.
+Yes.
+The needles are distributed within the quartz.
+The high polish and semi-transparency allow the inclusions to be seen at different depths by rotating the piece under direct light.